 The un-workshops are organized for members by members.
 They provide a space for any topic relevant to the scientific excellence and well-being initiative.
 They are an opportunity to explore ideas, to practice, to discuss experiences, to exchange insights, to form support groups and to create something completely new, together.

+We invite you to contribute ideas or host an un-workshop on a topic that interests you.
 Join the mental-strength-unworkshop channel on our slack server to get informed about upcoming un-workshops or check out the website at unworkshop.science.